 The views expressed here are those of the essayist and not the LearnVest staff, but we look forward to opening the floor to debate and discussion, so tell us what you think.
 Today, Shannon Hayes, author of Radical Homemakers, tells us about what it means to be a homesteader—like a stay-at-home mom of the Little House on the Prairie generation—and why she feels it gives her more independence than ever before.
 When I eschewed a conventional career path, it wasn’t because I didn’t care about dollars and cents.
 To the contrary: From the time I could multiply and divide, my grandfather taught me all about concepts like compound interest and the rule of 72.
 The “independence” of careers isn’t independence at all.
 My Decision to Become a Homesteader Was About Money No Matter Where You Live … Further Reading.

 After losing someone she loved and falling into depression, Chang created this experiment on an abandoned house in her neighborhood to create an anonymous place to help restore perspective and share intimately with her neighbors.
-The project gained global attention and thanks to passionate people around the world, over 500 Before I Die walls have been created in over 70 countries, including Kazakhstan, Iraq, Haiti, China, Ukraine, Portugal, Japan, Denmark, Argentina, and South Africa.
-The Before I Die book is a celebration of these walls and the stories behind them.
-Follow the latest Before I Die walls and responses on Twitter, Instagram, and Facebook.
-2011, New Orleans, LA.
-Cordoba, Argentina.
+The project gained global attention and thanks to passionate people around the world, over 1000 Before I Die walls have now been created in over 70 countries, including Kazakhstan, Iraq, Haiti, China, Ukraine, Portugal, Japan, Denmark, Argentina, and South Africa.
+The walls are an honest mess of the longing, pain, joy, insecurity, gratitude, fear, and wonder you find in every community, and they reimagine public spaces that nurture honesty, vulnerability, trust and understanding.

+Home Made Tips.
+8 smart organizing tips for the kitchen.
+Craft Ideas.
+The Most Effective Way to Create New Habits.
 All About the Lemon Juice and Maple Syrup Detox.
 The third time i caved in on the lemon juice and maple syrup detox diet I knew i needed help.

+There are lots of places on the internet with step-by-step guides.
 Lifestyle Design Experiments.
 This is the place where you find all the lifestyle design experiments I'm sharing online.